DasomAnH/DasomAnh/README.md

 ### Hi there, I'm Dasom👋

-## I'm a Wife, Mom, and Developer!!
+## I'm a Developer,Wife, and Mom!!

 - 🌱 I’m currently learning React
 - 👯 I’m working on React Application at Digital Crafts